-The isDone.dll error in Windows 10 is mostly related to the installation of PC games, as well as programs of large size.
+The isDone.dll error in Windows 10 or windows 11 is mostly related to the installation of PC games, as well as programs of large size.
 Large games or programs have compressed data, which is unpacked in your hard drive during installation.
 This eats up your PC’s RAM as well as hard drive.
 While installation, if your PC’s RAM or Hard Disk doesn’t have sufficient memory to handle the process, your PC may through this error.

 The error message that usually associates with isDone.dll error is:

 Apart from memory issues, the problem might the corrupted DLL files, corrupt system files, RAM with error, hard drive with error, antivirus issues, etc. The problem might also occur if your PC is not compatible with the game’s or software’s requirements.

 So, without wasting time, let us look at the methods that can help you fix isDone.dll error on your PC.

 Table of Contents

 Before you go about trying the methods to get rid of this error, there’s this one call to action that you must carry out.
 Check your PC’s configuration and see if it is compatible with the game or software you are trying to install.
 Every game or software comes with a minimum PC configuration requirement.
 You can simply Google the game’s name + system requirements, and you will be able to find out the same.
 In case, your PC’s configuration is less than what is required, then there’s no wondering why you are getting the isDone.dll error.